For general information:

 This course is also recognised by Institution of Engineering and Technology (IET) for the purposes of partial fulfilment of the educational requirement for CEng registration.

 All modules are compulsory except where stated.
-Students choose one optional module.
+Students choose two optional modules.

 |Module Title||Term||Short Description|